videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track.md

 ## API Reference

-The API references for all the methods and events utilised in these guide are provided below.
+The API references for all the methods and events utilised in this guide are provided below.

 - [Custom Audio Track](/react/api/sdk-reference/custom-tracks#custom-audio-track)